z-shell/git-url/README.md

    `master` branch of this project),
  - **guclone** – clones given giturl, checkouts revision stored in this giturl.

+In short:
-The giturls use 1024 **unicode letters** via base-1024 encoding, and also Huffman codes, to compress resulting string.
-Thanks to using glyphs that are **letters** (not symbols) double clicking on giturl always selects whole string, regardless if it's done in e.g.
+ 1. The giturls use 1024 **unicode letters** via base-1024 encoding, and also Huffman codes, to compress resulting string.
+ 2. Thanks to using glyphs that are **letters** (not symbols) double clicking on giturl always selects whole string, regardless if it's done in e.g.  Firefox, Chrome, iTerm2, xterm, etc.
-Firefox, Chrome, iTerm2, xterm, etc. `git url ...` and `git guclone ...` understand giturls also without leading `gitu://`, and with leading `//`, so grabbing and using such url is easy.
+ 3. `git url ...` and `git guclone ...` understand giturls also without leading `gitu://`, and with leading `//`, so grabbing and using such url is easy.

 Compare length of the above example giturl to the data it stores: